About Us

 Social Media Officer

-As a mother of seven children and grandmother of seven grandchildren, I have experienced the joys and challenges of raising a family firsthand.
-I bring this wealth of knowledge and experience to my work as a preschool teacher, where I am dedicated to creating a fun and engaging learning environment where children can explore and develop a love of learning.
-My experiences living in different cultures have taught me the importance of diversity and the value of inclusivity in the classroom.
-I believe that every child has the potential to achieve greatness and I strive to provide them with the tools and resources they need to succeed.
+As a mother of seven and grandmother to seven grandchildren, Debbie understands the joys and challenges of raising a family.
+She brings this wealth of knowledge to her work, creating a fun, engaging learning environment where children can explore and develop a love of learning.
+Her diverse background has taught her the importance of inclusivity and celebrating diversity in the classroom.
+She believes every child has the potential for greatness and strives to provide them with the resources and support they need to succeed.

 Jaimi Augustine